simpleanalytics/docs/_docs/55_events/01-introduction.md

   <p>This page is not published yet and is a work in progress. <b>Please don't share.</b></p>
 </blockquote>

+## Create custom subdomain

+How to add a custom subdomain is described in [Bypass ad-blockers](/bypass-ad-blockers).

+## Install embed script

-If you haven't already done so, to start working with events you need to first install the embed script.
+To start working with events you need to first install the events embed script.
+This script includes the normal page view functionality, so **do not include them both**.

 {% comment %}
 ```html